SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 <img alt="rectangleArea" src="/assets/chapter-2-1-images/05.Rectangle-area-01.PNG" width="250" height="200" />

-In this tasк, we must take into account that we can obtain the length of the rectangle if we subtract the smaller `x` from the bigger `x`.
+In this problem, we must take into account that we can obtain the length of the rectangle if we subtract the smaller `x` from the bigger `x`.
 Identically, if we subtract the smaller `y` from bigger `y`, we can obtain the rectangle height.
 Then we multiply both sides.
 Here is an example of an implementation of the described logic:

 ```Java
 Scanner scanner = new Scanner(System.in);